lunamoonmoon/listful/Finals Script.md

 [Luna begins navigating through the app interface.]

 **Taylor:** Thanks, Luna!
-To kick things off, we've streamlined the login process, making it super easy to access your own profile.
-From here, you can create and manage your very own favorites list.
-Watch as we effortlessly add a book to our favorites right here.
+Let's dive into Listful's user-friendly features.
+First, you can effortlessly log in, and when you do you are greeted with your own personalized user page where you can create and manage your favorites list.

+[Luna shows how the login functionality works]

+**Taylor:** Now, lets imagine a friend recommends a book, but you're not ready to read it yet.
+We've all been there!
+With our search bar functionality, finding and adding that book to your 'To Read' list is a breeze.
+Watch as we search for a book and add it to our favorites list right here.

-[Luna shows add a favorite feature]
+[Luna shows how to search for a book and add it to a list]

-**Taylor:** In addition to the favorites list, we feel we've perfected the book-browsing process.
-Exploring our extensive collection is now a breeze.
-Let me show you how straightforward it is to find the perfect book for your taste.
+**Taylor:** But our app isn't just about managing what you already know; it's about discovering new reads.
+We've perfected the book browsing process.
+Let us show you how straightforward it is to explore our extensive collection and find the right book for your taste.

-[Luna shows how to browse through the collection of books]
+[Luna shows how to browse through the catalog of books]

-**Taylor:** "Now, moving beyond browsing and adding books to your list, have you ever wondered what other readers think of a book?
+**Taylor:** Now, moving beyond browsing and adding books to your list, have you ever wondered what other readers think of a book?
 Listful has got you covered!
-You can view the average rating for each book, gaining insights into popular picks.
+You can easily view the average rating for each book, gaining insights into popular picks.
 It's a fantastic way to discover new reads and connect with the reading community.
-Let's take a look at how we can access this valuable feature."
+Let's take a look at how we can access this valuable feature.

 [Luna shows how to see the average rating of a book]